AP Sources: Justice will not charge Baton Rouge officers

 Both officers were placed on administrative leave, a standard procedure.
 Salamoni has been a Baton Rouge police officer for four years; Lake had been on the force for three years.
 Each had two prior “use of force” complaints against them, and they were cleared in all four of those cases, internal affairs records indicate.

-East Baton Rouge District Attorney Hillar Moore recused himself from any state criminal investigation into Sterling’s death, citing his professional relationship with Salamoni’s parents.
-Salamoni’s father, Noel Salamoni, is a Baton Rouge police captain.
-His mother, Melissa Salamoni, retired as a Baton Rouge police captain last June after 32 years on the force.
+The East Baton Rouge District Attorney recused himself from any state criminal investigation into Sterling’s death, citing his professional relationship with Salamoni’s parents.
+They are current and former police officers in Baton Rouge.

-Moore’s recusal left Louisiana Attorney General Jeff Landry to decide whether to have his own office review evidence for possible state charges or to appoint another district attorney to take over the case.
+Moore’s recusal left Louisiana Attorney General Jeff Landry to decide whether to have his own office review evidence for possible state charges or to appoint another district attorney to the case.

-Landry has said he wouldn’t have access to the federal investigation on Sterling’s shooting until it was completed.

-Landry said in a July 11 statement that his office trusts the federal government to investigate the case and looks forward to “fulfilling our responsibilities” after getting the results of the federal investigation.
+A spokesman for Landry said Tuesday their office would not comment until after an official announcement by the Department of Justice.